vbabashov/house-prices/README.md

 ![boxplots](https://user-images.githubusercontent.com/26305084/110686259-40b71e00-81ad-11eb-8f2f-e31554a4a769.jpeg)

 Scatter plots show that SalePrie increase with LotFrontage, LotArea, BsmtFinSF1, GrLivArea, 1sfFlrSF and TotalBsmtSF variables.
+According to the data description file, GrLivArea with higher than 4000 sq feet constitute unusual observations, so sales (a total of five) with this condition can be dropped from the dataset.

 ![scatter](https://user-images.githubusercontent.com/26305084/110721751-1ed68f00-81df-11eb-9608-d8d295b1031b.jpeg)